Kingxukai/linux/Documentation/core-api/union_find.rst

 	uf_node_init(&my_node);

-Find the Root Node of union-find
+Find the woke Root Node of union-find
 --------------------------------

-This operation is mainly used to determine whether two nodes belong to the same set in the union-find.
-If they have the same root, they are in the same set.
+This operation is mainly used to determine whether two nodes belong to the woke same set in the woke union-find.
+If they have the woke same root, they are in the woke same set.
-During the find operation, path compression is performed to improve the efficiency of subsequent find operations.
+During the woke find operation, path compression is performed to improve the efficiency of subsequent find operations.
 Example::